The Curriculum Offer at KSA

 Similarly, an opportunity that the older students have is to participate in an expedition through Camps International, an organisation who specialise in sustainable and ethical expeditions.
 The expeditions give students the opportunity to gain a life changing experience through travelling to and completing charitable environmental and community projects in disadvantaged areas around the world.

-Previously expeditions from KSA have been to Tanzania whilst in the summer of 2016, some of our year 11 and 12 students had the opportunity to spend 4 weeks completing projects in Peru.
+Previously expeditions from KSA have been to Tanzania (in 2016) and Kenya in the summer of 2018.
+Also, some of our year 11 and 12 students had the opportunity to spend 4 weeks completing projects in Peru.
 There was also an adventure element to the experience, which allowed students to trek up Machu Picchu as well as see the sights of Lake Titicaca.
 An important aspect to the project is the fundraising element which develops our students’ creativity, teamwork, organisation and interpersonal skills whilst teaching them about resilience and time management.

 For further information regarding DofE and Camps International please contact Miss Rachael Davies.